Tochemey/goakt/docs/architecture/code-map.md

 ## `client/`

-Standalone cluster client for callers outside the actor system:
+Standalone cluster client for callers outside the actor system.
+See [Client](../advanced/client.md) for full documentation.

 | File             | Purpose                     |
 |------------------|-----------------------------|